 - a.
-A set of boundaries around the PAL CBSD coverage union determined in [R2-PAL-03] shall then be determined by SAS using a polygon union function operating on the individual boundaries19.
+A set of boundaries around the PAL CBSD coverage union determined in R2-PAL-02 shall then be determined by SAS using a polygon union function operating on the individual boundaries20.
 Any interior holes with area less than 0.5 km2 shall be removed. - b.
 SAS shall determine and share with other SASs the polygon representing the outer extent of the boundary as well as the polygon representing any hole. - c.
 In some circumstances, this method will produce a single boundary.
-In such cases, this boundary shall be used as the PPA boundary.
+In such cases, this boundary shall be used as the PPA boundary. - d.
+Multiple PPAs may be produced in scenarios where the per-CBSD individual boundaries do not overlap.